NashOpt - A Python Library for Computing Generalized Nash Equilibria: Abstract

 \section{Abstract}

 \texttt{NashOpt} is an open-source Python library for computing and designing generalized Nash equilibria (GNEs) in noncooperative games with shared constraints and real-valued decision variables.
-The library exploits the joint Karush–Kuhn–Tucker (KKT) conditions of all players to handle both general nonlinear GNEs and linear–quadratic games, including their variational versions.
+The library exploits the joint Karush-Kuhn-Tucker (KKT) conditions of all players to handle both general nonlinear GNEs and linear–quadratic games, including their variational versions.
 Nonlinear games are solved via nonlinear least-squares formulations, relying on JAX for automatic differentiation.
-Linear–quadratic GNEs are reformulated as mixed-integer linear programs, enabling efficient computation of multiple equilibria.
+Linear-quadratic GNEs are reformulated as mixed-integer linear programs, enabling efficient computation of multiple equilibria.
 The framework also supports inverse-game and Stackelberg game-design problems.
 The capabilities of \texttt{NashOpt} are demonstrated through several examples, including noncooperative game-theoretic control problems of linear quadratic regulation and model predictive control.
 The library is available at \url{https://github.com/bemporad/nashopt}.